Olivera2708/Projects/Nametags and certificates for WCA competitions/README.md

 HOW TO USE

-You need to download nametag_gui.py and certificate_gui.py and requirements.txt and put them in folder Add whatever font you like in the same folder as those two files (it needs to be .ttf) Also add picture of name tag and certificate that you want to use for competition
+You need to download nametag_gui.py, certificate_gui.py and requirements.txt and put them in the same folder.
+Add whatever font you like in the same folder as those three files (it needs to be .ttf).
+Add picture of name tag and certificate that you want to use for competition.

 Step 1
 Open terminal inside that folder and write: